When Should Someone Seek Medical Care for Alcoholism?

-People who drink alcohol to the point that it interferes with their social life, professional life, or health should contact a doctor to discuss the problem.
+People who drink alcohol to the point it interferes with their social life, professional life, or with their medical or mental health should contact a doctor to discuss the problem.
 The great difficulty lies in the fact that denial plays a large part in alcoholism.
 Consequently, alcoholics rarely seek professional help voluntarily.

 Often a family member or employer convinces or forces the person with alcoholism to seek medical treatment.
 Even if an alcoholism sufferer accepts treatment because of pressure from family, an employer, or a medical professional, he or she can benefit from it.
 Treatment may help this person develop motivation to change the alcohol problem.

-It is imperative that emergency care be sought immediately when alcohol has contributed to an injury.
-This is very important because someone who is intoxicated may not be able to reliably assess the severity of the injury they have sustained or inflicted.
-An intoxicated person may, for example, not notice that they have a fractured neck vertebra (broken neck) until it is too late (that is, paralysis has occurred).
+It is imperative emergency care be sought immediately when alcohol has contributed to an injury.
+This is important because someone who is intoxicated may not be able to reliably assess the severity of the injury they have sustained or inflicted.
+An intoxicated person may, for example, not notice they have a fractured neck vertebra (broken neck) until it is too late and paralysis has occurred.

-Seizures often follow the tremulous stage.
-They are commonly generalized seizures during which the entire body shakes uncontrollably and the person loses consciousness.
-Seizures can occur in people withdrawing from alcohol.
-If you see someone having a seizure, attempt to lay the person on one side so they don't inhale any vomit or secretions into their lungs.
+- Seizures can follow the tremulous stage.
+They are commonly generalized seizures during which the entire body shakes uncontrollably, the person loses consciousness and may lose control over their bladder or bowels.
+If you see someone having a seizure, first call 911.
+Then attempt to lay the person on one side so they don't inhale vomit or secretions into their lungs.
 If possible, protect the person's head or other body parts from knocking uncontrollably onto the floor or against other potentially harmful objects.
 Do not place anything inside the person's mouth while they are having a seizure.